How to Start Print on Demand Shopify Store

 Printify

-Printify is a UK/US-based company and one of the popular print-on-demand service providers shipping globally.
+Printify is a UK/US-based company and one of the popular print-on-demand service providers that ship globally.
 With over 4 million global sellers, the platform has one of the largest print networks.

 Working with print providers from the UK, Canada, Spain, China, Germany, Czech Republic, Latvia, Slovenia, Netherlands, etc.

-It gives you access to an extensive network of global vendors offering white-labelling products, such as T-Shirts, mugs, Jewelry, clothes, shoes, phone cases, hoodies, mouse pads, Kitchen accessories, backpacks, etc.
+It gives you access to an extensive network of global vendors offering white-labelling products, such as T-shirts, mugs, Jewelry, clothes, shoes, phone cases, hoodies, mouse pads, Kitchen accessories, and backpacks.

 Printify Product catalog

-The platform boosts over 800 on-demand customizable products.
+The platform boasts over 800 on-demand customizable products.
 It offers sellers all the tools to run a smooth printing-on-demand business.

 Once you create your unique product design using the free mockup generators and place your order, Printify handles the printing and delivery to your customers.

-Aside from Shopify, Printfiy integrates with other popular ecommerce platforms like Woocommerce, Walmart, Squarespace, Wix, Etsy, BigCommerce, etc.
+In addition to Shopify, Printfiy integrates with other popular e-commerce platforms, such as WooCommerce, Walmart, Squarespace, Wix, Etsy, and BigCommerce.

-The Pro plan starts at $29/mon, which offers everything in the free program, allows up to 10 online stores, gives up to 20% off all Printify products, and 14% if you subscribe to a yearly plan.
+The Pro plan starts at $29/month.
+It offers everything in the free program, allows up to 10 online stores, offers up to 20% off all Printify products, and offers 14% if you subscribe to a yearly plan.

 Printful